On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: Abstract

 \section{Abstract}

 Large Language Models (LLMs) have been observed to perform well on a wide range of downstream tasks when fine-tuned on domain-specific data.
-However, such data may not be readily available in many applications, motivating zero-shot or few-shot approaches using domain-adjacent models.
-While several fine-tuned models for various tasks are available, finding an appropriate domain-adjacent model for a given task is often not straight forward.
-In this paper, we study \dafte, a framework that utilizes an \underline{E}nsemble of \underline{D}omain-\underline{A}djacent \underline{F}ine-\underline{T}uned Foundation Models for few-shot problems.
-We show that for zero-shot problems, this ensembling method provides an accuracy performance close to that of the single best model.
-With few-shot problems, this performance improves further, at which point \dafte can outperform any single domain-adjacent model while requiring much less data for domain-specific fine-tuning.
+However, such data may not be readily available in many applications, motivating zero-shot or few-shot approaches using \iia{existing \emph{domain or task adjacent (fine-tuned) models}, which we call \daft}.
+While several fine-tuned models for various tasks are available, finding \iia{one} appropriate \daft model for a given task is often not straight forward.
+In this paper, we \iia{explore different utilization techniques of these existing \daft models for data-scarce problems, i.e., tasks for which data is not available or limited.
+We observe} that for zero-shot problems, ensembling of \daft models provides an accuracy performance close to that of the single best model.
+With few-shot problems (few data from target domain available), this performance can be improved further \iia{by picking or putting more weights to the \daft models that are expected to perform better on the target task.}